starlight345/2025/blog/inverse-polymer/index.md

 Our initial inverse task leverages TabNet to regress from a target property vector to a latent polymer embedding.

-TabNet structurally incorporates Transformer-style attention, making it well-suited for sequential and feature-selection tasks.
-However, in the PolyOne dataset (introduced in the PolyBERT paper), the 29 properties are not sequential but rather independent columns — raising concerns about whether TabNet, typically strong in sequential or hierarchical data, would still be effective in this context.
+TabNet structurally incorporates Transformer-style attention, but unlike traditional Transformers that model sequences, it is designed specifically for non-sequential, tabular data.
+This distinction is important because the 29 properties in the PolyOne dataset are independent features, not temporally ordered tokens.

+In fact, TabNet performs attention over features (not sequence positions) without relying on any positional encoding.
+This makes it particularly well-suited for domains like polymer property prediction, where each input dimension represents a distinct, unordered descriptor.
+Its sparse attention and learned feature masks allow the model to dynamically select informative subsets of features, adapting to the structure of tabular inputs<d-cite key="DBLP:journals/corr/abs-1908-07442"></d-cite>.

 To investigate this, we applied unsupervised pre-training on structured tables, as shown below: